wjbritt/CIATeam/README.md

 These are the current versions of the PHP files for my Tuesday meeting with your team.
 Please feel free to edit code or add comments.

 Thanks for your time and look foward to speaking with you!

+**Sun 5:32pm update**

+  Still having difficulty with the Revision of records part of this assignment.
+It is possible I will have time to fix it     prior to the meeting.

+  I am aware of the possibilty of SQL injection vulnerability in this code, and that it would not be deployed as written